Gaberoids/genealogynow/README.md

 - In the index.html, the head shot from consultant will be removed on mobile screen.

 **Bugs:**
 The project had its challenges, but I was not able to identify bugs.
+However, if I would have more time on this project, I would try to make it look better by adjusting its width.

 ## Deployment